French Onion Chicken

-Saw this on cooking and recipe community website, 12 Tomatoes.
-I love onion soup, so I figured how bad could this be with chicken.
-I also substituted a few things.
-Try it... you’ll like it.
+Saw this on 12 Tomatoes.
+I love onion soup, so I figured how bad could this be with chicken?
+I also substituted a few things and went with it.
+Try it, you’ll like it!

 - 2 pounds sweet onion

 - 2 pounds boneless, skinless chicken breasts or thighs